myaOlaye/Just-Eat-Tech-Test/README.md

 Add the ability to select a restaurant and view further details such as open and closing times, collection details, eta etc.

 ## Testing
 I have written **unit tests** for the `isValidPostcode` function to ensure its correctness, covering a range of valid and invalid postcode inputs.
-Additionally, I have written tests for the relevant components to ensure they behave as expected under different conditions.
+Additionally, I have written unitests for the relevant components to ensure they behave as expected under different conditions.

-Furthermore, I have written **integration tests** to verify that the components render correctly and interact with each other as intended in various scenarios.
+I have also written **integration tests** to verify that the components render correctly and interact with each other as intended in various scenarios.